NarsilDev/digital-ocean-articles/kubernetes-security.md

 sudo cat /etc/kubernetes/pki/ca.key
     ```

-2. Save and exit and repeat the procedure for `ca.key` running `cat` again:

-    ```command
-[environment second]
-sudo cat /etc/kubernetes/pki/ca.key
-    ```

-3. Create the corresponding file in your local client and paste the certificate:
+3. Create the corresponding files in your local client and paste the certificate:

     ```command
 [environment local]